tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 ### Brief notes on pairing-based elliptic-curve cryptography

 Pairing-based elliptic-curve cryptography is quite complex and relies on several types of high-level math.
-Cryptography, in general, relies on being finding problems with an asymmetry between the difficulty of calculating the solution and verifying that a given solution is correct.
+Cryptography, in general, relies on being able to find problems with an asymmetry between the difficulty of calculating the solution and verifying that a given solution is correct.